quarto-dev/quarto-cli/.github/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Providing bad information by copying output from AI assistants without verifying its validity

 ## Enforcement Responsibilities